 SECME Glider Competition

-Saturday, February 15th, AIAA member volunteers are needed at 6:30 am at the UCF Student Union.
-You'll be helping to run the glider competition: setting up the course, doing check-ins, measuring/judging flights, and guiding people for safety.
-It's always a fun event with competitors enjoying a mixed bag of success and learning experiences.
+Saturday, February 21st, AIAA member volunteers were at the UCF Student Union, setting up the course, doing check-ins, measuring/judging flights, and guiding people for safety.
+As always, it was a fun event with competitors enjoying a mixed bag of success and learning experiences.